brayvid/newsbot/README.md

 # News Digest Bot

-This Python script fetches the latest Google News RSS headlines for a user-supplied list of topics and sends a nicely formatted email digest via Gmail.
-It prioritizes high-importance headlines using keyword and topic scoring, and ensures each email contains fresh, non-repeating articles.
+This Python script fetches the latest Google News RSS headlines for a curated list of topics and sends a nicely formatted email digest via Gmail.
+It uses both a keyword scoring system and topic criticality from a CSV file, and intelligently boosts relevance using **trending topics** from a free news API.
+It ensures each email contains timely, non-repeating, high-priority articles.
 Designed to run daily using `cron` on any Unix-based system.

 ---